Posted on:

 AI Voiceover Option for Google Slides

 Would you rather not record your own voice?
-Worry not!
 Several AI text-to-speech tools can generate voiceover audio from your script.
 Tools like ElevenLabs, Murf, or Descript can produce natural-sounding narration that you export as an MP3 and upload to Drive.
 Quality varies, but the better tools sound remarkably human.

 For a full walkthrough, see our guide on adding a voiceover to Google Slides.